adziusmaster/DraggableComponent/readme.md

 ## Authors

 - [@adziusmaster](https://github.com/adziusmaster)
-- Credits to [GitHub User1](https://github.com/GiovanniACamacho) and [GitHub User2](https://github.com/Meligy) for their contributions to the TypeScript version of StrictModeDroppable.
+- Credits to [GiovanniACamacho](https://github.com/GiovanniACamacho) and [Meligy](https://github.com/Meligy) for their contributions to the TypeScript version of StrictModeDroppable.
 You can find the original post [here](https://github.com/atlassian/react-beautiful-dnd/issues/2399#issuecomment-1175638194).

 ## Key Features